Skip to main content

 “Did she really kill herself?”
 She managed as her hand reached the nape of his neck.
 He smiled faintly.
 “Mait isn’t saying much, except that it was unnatural.
 I sent them a letter of condolence with the pendant she gave… There was no point…”

-“I don’t understand, why so suddenly… “Priyambada couldn’t help but wonder if her husband said something that could trigger the princess.
-Although she didn’t say it out loud she indirectly enquired into their conversation.
+“I don’t understand why so suddenly… “Priyambada couldn’t help but wonder if her husband said something that could trigger the princess.
+Although she didn’t say it out loud, she indirectly inquired about their conversation.

 “Umm… while I do that, maybe you should visit your aunt?”
 She reminded him as Ishaan Dev sat up.
 He shook his head.
 “We are going there together.”
 He said firmly.
 “And after that, we are coming back here.
 It's the king’s command.”
 He tried to lighten the mood as Priyambada wrapped her drape around her body with a smile, “We will see about that.”
 She suddenly remembered something.
 “I have to return your sceptre and seal for court tomorrow.”